tnutz/DIRiptide-DirectorsCut/README.md

 Instructions
 -----------------
 - Download the zip (https://github.com/tnutz/DIRiptide-DirectorsCut/archive/master.zip)
-- Extract the data folder to My Documents\Riptide\
+- Extract the data folder to My Documents\Riptide\out
-- For example, you should have My Documents\Riptide\data\inventory_special.scr
+- For example, you should have My Documents\Riptide\out\data\inventory_special.scr

 Features
 -----------------